Brad Little was appointed Idaho's 42nd Lieutenant Governor on January 6, 2009, and elected to a four year term on November 2, 2010.

 Little’s personal philosophy has been consistent throughout his career - to ensure the lightest possible hand of government in the lives of citizens and businesses.

 A successful businessman himself as the head of Little Enterprises, Inc. (a diversified farming and cattle operation), Little is a former chairman of the Idaho Association of Commerce and Industry (IACI), the Idaho Wool Growers Association, and vice chairman of the Idaho Community Foundation.
-He is currently a member of the board of directors of Home Federal Bank as well as Performance Design Incorporated, a small Boise-based manufacturing company.
+He is currently a member of the board of directors of Performance Design Incorporated, a small Boise-based manufacturing company.